Our statutory purpose

 ARB’s purpose and objectives

-The ARB Board has identified two objectives from the Act which underpin all of our work.
+Two objectives from the Act underpin all of our work.

 Protect the users and potential users of architects’ services:

 We will protect the users and potential users of architects’ services by regulating architects so that the public can be confident that architects are appropriately qualified.
 We will raise the public’s awareness of the Register.

 We will maintain and publicly demonstrate the status of architects as competent, qualified professionals, and we will regulate use of the title ‘architect’.
 We will raise awareness of the Architects Code of Conduct and Practice and the need for those on the Register to maintain their competence.

 What ARB does

 Our responsibilities are set out within the Architects Act 1997, and are outlined below:

 - To maintain and publish the Register of Architects.